kubernetes-sigs/apiserver-builder-alpha/docs/tools_user_guide.md

 **Note:** This will automatically run the code generators and build the executables.
 These maybe run separate using `apiserver-boot build generated` or `apiserver-boot build executables`.
-It is possible to skip building as part of run if the binaries have already been built and are present by using the flag `--built=false`.
+It is possible to skip building as part of run if the binaries have already been built and are present by using the flag `--build=false`.

 **Note: that the generators must be rerun any time fields are added or removed from your resources**